 Joining from another school?

 My first day at Upton Sixth Form I knew no one.
 Showing up at a new place and not knowing anyone may have ended up being a bad experience, if the place had not been Upton Hall.
 There is nothing hostile about the girls here, they immediately welcomed me and took me in as one of their own.
-I was struck by the caring nature that seemed to flow through every girl in this school.
-I had good friends at my old school I thought I would find myself to be lonely when I first came, that it might take a while for me to find friends, to be a part of the school.
-In the three months I've been here I have not sat alone at lunch once.
-I've never been without a partner, to discuss the subject matter with in lessons.
-I've been here for three months but the Upton girls have made me feel like I've been here for years.
+I was struck by the caring nature that seemed to flow through every girl in the school.
+I had good friends at my old school and I thought I would find myself to be lonely when I first came, that it might take a while for me to find friends, to be a part of the school.
+I never sat alone at lunch once.
+I was never without a partner to discuss the subject matter within lessons.
 My first day at Upton Sixth Form I knew no one.
 By the end of the day I had friends.
 It’s impossible to go to this school and feel lonely.
 You will undoubtedly make some amazing friends.
 So if you're worrying about leaving your friends behind: there are more friends than you might think to be found here.

-It’s not only the students here who have made the transition between schools so easy and enjoyable.
+It’s not only the students here who made the transition between schools so easy and enjoyable.
 The teachers here all seem to have a passion for their subject that is contagious.
 They not only want you to get the highest grades possible, they really care about the individual students.
-In the three months I have been here I have been inspired to work harder than ever before and that is down to the teachers.
+I was inspired to work harder than ever before and that is down to the teachers.
 Having said this, I never doubted the quality of teaching when considering moving here.
 The high standards of teaching are very apparent from the consistently exceptional grades students obtain here.
-You see the amount the teachers care about the students here is evident from all of the extra work they do running the extracurricular activities.
-These extracurricular activities are a great example of the opportunities that Upton Hall provides its students with.
+You see the amount the teachers care about the students here is evident from the extra work they do running the extracurricular activities.
+These extracurricular activities are a great example of the opportunities that Upton Hall provides for its students.
 The things I was able to do during my first term here, I’ll never forget!
-From going down to London for a conference on immigration to competing in the Bar Mock Trial to Speaking in the Wirral Youth Parliament; these are experiences that I thank Upton for and no doubt they will help me when I apply to university.
-They have also made me feel like a member of the Upton community; I often forget I wasn’t here for the first five years of high school.
+From going down to London for a conference on immigration to competing in the Bar Mock Trial to Speaking in the Wirral Youth Parliament; these are experiences that I thank Upton for and no doubt helped me when I applied to university.
+They also made me feel like a member of the Upton community; I often forgot I wasn’t here for the first five years of high school.